Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-The difficulty of extending specialized approaches such as \acf{cl} and \ac{bbs+}-based anonymous credentials to needs in large-scale adoption motivated research to construct anonymous credentials using generic \acp{zkp} like \acp{snark}.
+The difficulty of extending approaches based on special-purpose \acp{zkp}, such as \acf{cl} and \ac{bbs}+-based anonymous credentials, to needs in large-scale adoption motivated research to construct anonymous credentials using generic \acp{zkp} like \acp{snark}.
 The following works have focused on \ac{snark}-based anonymous credentials systems:

+\citet{kosba2015coco} were the first to propose the use of \acp{snark} for constructing anonymous credentials.
+They base the security of their approach, C$\emptyset$C$\emptyset$, on a universally composable (UC)~\citep{canetti2001uc} \acp{snark} construction that allows to prove generic statements in a modular way.
+The UC property is achieved through a lifting construction.
+Using \ac{snark}-friendly cryptographic primitives, C$\emptyset$C$\emptyset$ achieves proving keys of several hundreds of~MB and proving times on the order of tens to hundreds of seconds.

-\citet{delignat2016cinderella} present a highly practical approach towards data-minimal \acp{vp} as they turn widespread X.509~certificates into anonymous credentials using \acp{snark}.
-A ``prover can verify that he holds a valid certificate chain and a signature computed with the associated private key, without actually sending them to the verifier''~\citep[p.~1]{delignat2016cinderella}.
-Their approach allowed the authors to implement selective disclosure, private credential chaining, and private holder binding on top of the existing X.509~certificate infrastructure.
+\citet{delignat2016cinderella} present a more practically-oriented approach towards data-minimal \acp{vp}, ``Cinderella'', as they turn widespread X.509~certificates into anonymous credentials using \acp{snark}.
+A ``prover can verify that he holds a valid certificate chain and a signature computed with the associated secret key, without actually sending them to the verifier''~\citep[p.~1]{delignat2016cinderella}.
+Cinderella implements selective disclosure, private credential chaining, and private holder binding to secure hardware on top of the existing X.509~certificate infrastructure.
 Their work can be considered a milestone for bridging anonymous credentials and legacy certificate systems for servers, yet does not bridge the gap to the multi-credential systems and general predicates envisioned in \ac{ssi} and desirable properties like accumulator-based revocation registries as it builds on \ac{ocsp}.
-Moreover, at the time of the publication, proof generation took around 4.5~minutes on a quad-core Desktop~PC for a \ac{vp} involving a single X.509~certificate with an \ac{rsa} signature, and around 9~minutes for a chain of three certificates.
-Unfortunately, the code is also not open source to the best of our knowledge.
+Moreover, at the time of publication, proof generation took around 4.5~minutes on a quad-core Desktop~PC for a \ac{vp} involving a single X.509~certificate with an \ac{rsa} signature, and around 9~minutes for a chain of three certificates.
+Unfortunately, the code is not open source to the best of our knowledge.